 Today’s renewed interest in herbs reflects increasing concern about the side effects of powerful synthetic drugs as well as the desire of many people to take charge of their own health, rather than merely submitting themselves to sometimes impersonal health care system through orthodox practice.
 We are also rediscovering the healthful benefits of diverse herbs that will enhance the balancing of mental, spiritual and physical health.

-This field in recent times has begun to attract a number of local and foreign researchers where our organization, Medi-Herbs Limited is equally a stake holder.
-We have been successful in researching into herbal remedies for diverse diseases including Diabetes, hypertension, infertility, cancer and many others.
+This field in recent times has begun to attract a number of local and foreign researchers where our organization, Nacu Herbal (Medi Herbs Limited) is equally a stakeholder.
+We have been successful in researching herbal remedies for diverse diseases including Diabetes, Hypertension, Infertility, Cancer and many others.
 Scientists are now taking a second look at herbal remedies considering the growing body of research which has pointed to the therapeutic potential of numerous herbal remedies.
 However, a lot of work remains to be done; only about 15% of the estimated plant species on earth have been investigated for possible medicinal uses.
-Consider the phytomedicine industry in Europe and United states which is thriving, extracts from medicinal plants are sold in the purified form for treatment and prevention of all kinds of disease.
-In developed countries, medicinal plants are considered for its capacity to generate other medicine for its own sake.
+Consider the phytomedicine industry in Europe and United States which is thriving, extracts from medicinal plants are sold in the purified form for treatment and prevention of all kinds of disease.
+In developed countries, medicinal plants are considered for their capacity to generate other medicine for their own sake.

 Traditional medicine has many advantages which include accessibility, acceptability, and affordability in many developing countries.
-However, there are challenges to overcome including lack of official government recognition of traditional medicine and traditional medicine practioners, inadequate allocation of resources for traditional medicine development and capacity building,lack of scientific proof of efficacies of many remedies, problem of ensuring proper use of medicaments and difficulties in protecting traditional medicine practioners knowledge.
-For Nigeria, NAFDAC is beginning to take keen interest in the development and promotion of herbal practice, having identified its enormous potential for health care delivery and its contribution to the nation’s economic development.
+However, there are challenges to overcome including lack of official government recognition of traditional medicine and traditional medicine practitioners, inadequate allocation of resources for traditional medicine development and capacity building, lack of scientific proof of efficacies of many remedies, the problem of ensuring proper use of medicaments and difficulties in protecting traditional medicine practitioner’s knowledge.
+For Nigeria, NAFDAC is beginning to take a keen interest in the development and promotion of herbal practice, having identified its enormous potential for health care delivery and its contribution to the nation’s economic development.
 It is therefore important to note that a healthy nation is a wealthy nation (3rd John1: 2).
 Nature’s pharmacy is an abundant one.
-Many herbs are rich in compound that have beneficial effects on certain tissue and organs and therefore can be used as medicine to treat, cure or prevent diseases.
-Herbal remedies helps to nourish the immune system, stimulate the regeneration of damaged liver tissue, build the strength of adrenal glands, counter the side effects of chemotherapy, balance the endocrine system, stimulate milk production, enhance fertility and ensure effective pancreas, improve night vision among many others.
+Many herbs are rich in compounds that have beneficial effects on certain tissue and organs and therefore can be used as medicine to treat, cure or prevent diseases.
+Herbal remedies help to nourish the immune system, stimulate the regeneration of damaged liver tissue, build the strength of adrenal glands, counter the side effects of chemotherapy, balance the endocrine system, stimulate milk production, enhance fertility and ensure effective pancreas, improve night vision among many others.